junwatu/recipe-nutritional-analysis/blog/README.md

    ![deploy API](images/deploy-api.png)

+   You can find the notebook file in the project source code or directly from this [link]().

 ### Analyzing Nutrition Data

 To analyze nutrition from the ingredients recipe, as mentioned before, we will use the [NutritionReport](https://resources.wolframcloud.com/FunctionRepository/resources/NutritionReport) function that is already deployed as an API.
 It's easy to invoke the API using Node.js.
 For example, the `fetchRecipe` function will calculate the recipe nutrition based on the `ingredients` parameter: